Your one-stop site for information on Winter Storm Watch 2017

 “Public Works contractor Roadworx is mobilizing for pre-treatment of major roads and bridges on Friday afternoon and will continue to monitor conditions,” said Brookhaven city spokesperson Ann Marie Quill.
 “Treatment crews will remain in town Friday and possibly Saturday as conditions warrant.
 Citizens should report any issues to Brookhaven Connect, and for emergencies dial 911.”

-Dunwoody City Hall closed at 1 p.m.
-Friday due to the weather forecast.
+Brookhaven City Hall and the Lynwood and Briarwood recreation centers was set to close at 3 p.m.
+Friday.
+Dunwoody City Hall closed at 1 p.m. due to the weather forecast.

 “The city is closely monitoring the winter weather forecasts for the next several days and has equipment and supplies staged to be at the ready should inclement winter weather occur,” said Dunwoody city spokesperson Bob Mullen.
 “In addition, key departments have strategically assigned staffing resources for 24-hour coverage through this period to potentially address accumulations of freezing rain, snow or ice in the most effective way possible.